-Sun, rising, and moon signs are treated as the “holy trinity” of your chart, with your sun sign providing insight into your personality, your rising sign reflecting the persona you present to the world, and your moon sign often being associated with childhood, past memories, and emotions.
+Sun, rising, and moon signs are treated as the “holy trinity” of your chart, with your sun sign providing insight into your personality, your rising sign reflecting the qualities that are coming to fruition, and your moon sign often being associated with childhood, past memories, and emotions.

 Most horoscopes are written for sun and rising signs, and because our moon sign is more difficult to define, it often receives less attention.
 This is unfortunate, as working with our moon sign can help us develop intuition, heal past traumas, and provide insight into our emotional instincts.
 As we endeavor to be more present in our lives, our moon sign can help us understand our coping mechanisms and where they stem from.

 You can look up your natal chart on Astro.com.
 Unlike your rising sign, you do not need your birth time to find your natal moon.

 As a cardinal fire sign, Aries isn’t afraid to start some sh*t.
 Someone with an Aries moon might have a tendency to act impulsively and think more critically about their reactions later on.
 Defense mechanisms might include yelling, dramatic tears, or a tendency to play the victim.
 They won’t do well with being ignored and will want to reach some sort of conclusion rather than walking away to cool off their temper.

 Creature comforts are how this sign deals with overwhelm and upsets.
 They might take a nap, go for a brisk walk, or binge on their favorite food as a way of coping.
 This fixed earth sign is known for being stubborn and someone with a Taurus moon might be prone to arguing back and forth because they’re confident you’ll eventually acquiesce to their point-of-view.
 Underestimating a Taurus moon’s ability to dig their heels in (even when they know they’re wrong) would be a mistake.